bstopp/puppet-aem/README.md

 #### Class: `aem::dispatcher`

 Installs and configures a specified AEM Dispatcher module.
-For more details and examples see the [wiki](docs/AEM-Dispatcher.md).
+For more details and examples see the [wiki][].

 **Note:** Currently only Apache HTTP is supported by this module.